kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

             mountPath: /usr/src/app/files
 ```

-As the display is depenant on the volume we can confirm that it works by accessing the image-response and getting the image.
+As the display is dependant on the volume we can confirm that it works by accessing the image-response and getting the image.
 The provided ingress used the previously opened port http://localhost:8081

 Note that all data is lost when the pod goes down.